 Methodology and methods

-The research will be grounded in country cases, with descriptive, and historically informed, documentation being used to interpret mechanisms, with inter-sectoral variation supporting econometric analysis.
+The research is grounded in country cases, with descriptive, and historically informed, documentation being used to interpret mechanisms, with inter-sectoral variation supporting econometric analysis.
 The country-level research has two complementary tracks, which could also be developed in country comparisons:

 a) Descriptive and econometric analysis of corporate behaviour.
 In the case of India, the Prowess database is a useful source, as it is based on firm-level data, and has information on both firm and sectoral characteristics.